SUCCEED WITH SUPPORT FROM THOSE YOU TRUST.

 12. Support Others

 Support is a two-way street.
 If you want help quitting tobacco, you have to be supportive, too.
 Check in with your friends and help them out when you can.
-Sometimes small favors mean the most.
+Sometimes small favors mean the most, send someone special an e-card.

 Tip: Do something small to brighten someone’s day.
 Make a friend smile by emailing or texting them a joke, get someone a small treat for their birthday or call a family member to see how they are doing.